Nastel/TNT4J/README.md

 	}
 }
 ```
-Embed TNT4J into your application and realize the benefits in matter if minutes.
+Embed TNT4J into your application and realize the benefits in a matter if minutes.
 TNT4J can take advantage of other lower level logging frameworks such as slf4j, log4j.
 Default TNT4J binding is based on slf4j.

 About TNT4J
 ======================================
 Track and Trace 4 Java API, Application logging framework for correlation, diagnostics and tracking of application activities within and across <b>multiple applications, runtime, servers, geo locations.
 This API is specifically designed to troubleshoot distributed, concurrent, multi-threaded, composite applications</b> and includes activity correlation, application state dumps, performance and user defined metrics.

 Here is short list of TNT4J features: